mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

 ```
 #### 3. Create a new folder (ex: *fftw-3.3.8/Build64*) where the library will be compiled
 #### 3.1 Open a cmd in this folder
+> We use the cmake tool to build the fftw library.
+> The ../ at the end is the relative path to the fftw source code folder (Here, Build64 is inside fftw-3.3.8).
+> All the parameters of the compilation must begin with -D.
+> To build the default version of this library, use ```cmake -DBUILD_SHARED_LIBS:BOOL=ON -DBUILD_TESTS:BOOL=ON ../```
+> (You can't test the float version of fftw <-DENABLE_FLOAT> with the test code I give after the compilation, so build a default version for test is a good idea)
+> If you only want to compile Prismatic, you can just build the Release version with ```cmake --build . --config Release```

 **Win32bit system:**
 ```
 (TOCHECK)